nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Get your questions or doubts about HireMe's functionality and details answered here.
 If you have further questions, you can contact us through our email `hireme@gmail.com`.

 #### Q1: Where is the data for the application stored?
-Ans: HireMe data are saved automatically as a JSON file `[JAR file location]/data/hireme.json`.
+Ans: HireMe's data is saved automatically as a JSON file `[JAR file location]/data/hireme.json`.
 You can make a backup of the file if you wish to.
 <br></br>

 #### Q2: Can I edit the data file directly?
 Ans: You are strongly encouraged to **not** edit the JSON data file directly.
 You can use the commands as mentioned above to augment any data.
-Should the changes made to the data file causes the format to be invalid, HireMe will discard all data and start with an empty data file.
+Should the changes made to the data file cause the format to be invalid, HireMe will discard all data and start with an empty data file.
-It is highly recommended to make a copy of the date file before editing it. <br>
+It is highly recommended to make a copy of the data file before editing it. <br>

 Users should only edit the data file only if they are confident in updating it correctly.
 <br></br>